moby/moby/docs/sources/reference/run.md

 The container has unlimited memory which can cause the host to run out memory and require killing system processes to free memory.

+### Swappiness constraint
+By default, some percenatge of anonymous pages of container can be swapped out.
+(mem-swappiness=60).
+But we can change the behavior by setting the value between 0 (do not try to swap anon pages normally), 100 (more anon pages considered for swapping).
+This is helpful to retain the working set of container to avoid performance penalty of swapping.

+Example,

+    $ docker run -ti --mem-swappiness=0 ubuntu:14.04 /bin/bash

 ### CPU share constraint